Updated February 5, 2026

 “Flipboard has done a great job of both getting people into an account quickly (using either social sign-ons and email) … and using try-as-you-go tasks [so users can] learn about patterns step-by-step.
 For instance, users can swipe down to delve into a deeper topic and add tags to their reading feeds.
 Flipboard is a fairly complex application, but the onboarding does a great job of keeping it simple.”

-The features Godfrey mentions, like try-as-you-go tasks, capture app users’ attention.
+The features Godfrey mentions, like try-as-you-go tasks, capture app users’ attention and keep them engaged.

 Image from Flipboard